Stadiums turn to sun for savings

 Solar panels in Seattle?
 Makes about as much sense as sunscreen or shades.

 Yet that's exactly what you'll find at Qwest Field, home to the NFL's Seattle Seahawks and the Seattle Sounders of Major League Soccer.
-Vast arrays of panels are helping the building to offset double-digit percentage increases in electric rates.
+Vast arrays of panels are helping the building to offset double-digit percentage increases in electric rates, as power costs continue to rise nationwide.

-You'll find similar scenes at stadiums across the country, not just at Staples Center in sunny Southern California or US Airways Center in the Arizona desert.
-Solar panels are popping up in cold-weather climates such as Pittsburgh and Cleveland, too, part of an emerging trend toward renewable energy in sports that is friendly for both the environment and the bottom line.
+You'll find similar scenes at stadiums across the country, not just at Staples Center in sunny Southern California or US Airways Center in the Arizona desert, and often with help from city programs that accelerate clean energy.

 "You expect solar on the Staples Center," said Darryl Benge, assistant general manager of Qwest Field.
 "But despite our town's reputation for rainy weather, we are excited to generate some of our own electricity and show that renewable energy can work everywhere."